gobstones/curso-LMC/assets/README.txt

 LMC definition
 --------------
-+ LMCDef-Form
++ LMCDef-Form           -- provides the type to represent different aspects of LMCs
-+ LMCDef-Full              --
++ LMCDef-Full           -- provides the definition of LMCs, including model, element representation and its placing
-|--+ LMCDef-F-Model        --
+|--+ LMCDef-F-Model     -- provides the model and functional work of LMCs
-   |-- LMCDef-FM-Mem
+   |-- LMCDef-FM-Mem    -- provides the data type for memory mailboxes (a kind of matrix)
-|-- LMCDef-F-BoardRep      --
+|-- LMCDef-F-BoardRep   -- provides the operations to access the representation of elements
-|-- LMCDef-F-BoardPlace    --
+|-- LMCDef-F-BoardPlace -- provides the operations to access the information about how to place elements on the board
-+ LMCDef-Programs          --
++ LMCDef-Programs       -- provides some example programs for the LMC

 LMC operations
 --------------
-+ LMCOps-BoardDraw         --
++ LMCOps-BoardDraw      -- provides the operations for drawing an LMC into the board
-+ LMCOps-BoardRead         --
++ LMCOps-BoardRead      -- provides the operations for reading an LMC from the board
-+ LMCOps-BoardExecution    --
++ LMCOps-BoardExecution -- provides the operations to animate LMCs execution